Wandalen/wTools/module/experimental/wca/docs/invariant/004_help_no_execute.md

 ### Enforcement Mechanism

-The verifier marks internal commands (dot-suffix, question-mark-suffix) with the internal_command flag on the VerifiedCommand.
-The executor checks this flag before dispatch: internal commands are routed to exec_internal_command, which implements help display, while user commands are routed to exec_command, which invokes the routine.
+The verifier marks internal commands (dot-suffix, question-mark-suffix) with an internal flag.
+The executor checks this flag before dispatch: internal commands are routed to the help display handler, while user commands are routed to the routine invocation handler.
 These are mutually exclusive paths.
 A dedicated regression test (marked as bug_reproducer) verifies that requesting help for a command with a side-effecting routine does not trigger that routine.

 ### Violation Consequences